2004seraph/SteamFinder/README.md

 A little python console script that watches the Steam client's auto LAN discovery packets (for Steam's In-Home Streaming feature) and logs information on the other Steam clients on the local network.

+It can detect clients appearing offline and also steam running in offline mode, because you're still able to stream.

 ## Requirements

 - Python 3